chardso/Hardware-and-software-development-prototypes-through-technological-innovations/README.md

     Lack of a nearby makerspace which could host and train/empower those out of school.
     Limited training gadgets eg laptops,cameras as aresult it has led to poor quality images and videos and most of the refugees need empowerment in digital literacy.

-Social  Impact on the maker
+ # Social  Impact on the maker

     Established the network with other greater maker both mentors and mentees and gained alot of experience in project presentation ,SDG application,license ,and documentations using different softwares e.g wikifactory and github.
     Linked to alot of organisations with great minds involved sharing great ideas via open source softwares educating communities in several fields such as innovations,interpreneurship,organisational development programmes all aimed at changing livelihood of communities.

-Social and Environmental Impact
+# Social and Environmental Impact

     Environmental Impact: No carbon footprint, no water (moisture) print and no aquatic toxicity through proper disposal and recycling techniques.
-    Social impact: Controlling the social conditions in which products will be developed, designed and tested will be our top priority whereby occupational health and safety measures will be considered at all times during production, recycling and disposal. aligned with the UN's Sustainable Development Goals
+    Social impact: Controlling the social conditions in which products will be developed, designed and tested will be our top priority whereby occupational health and safety measures will be  considered at all times during production, recycling and disposal.

-project impact to students of the vocational training school
+ # project impact to students of the vocational training school

     students have acquired soldering skills and are now able to solder carbon brashes fo vehicles,motocycles ,coils ,electronic part fixing like speakers,screens,earpiece,mouthpiece etc.
     They have also been in position to identify sound production electronic components used in this project such as droppers,resistors,to mention but a few.

-Call for Action
+# Call for Action

     Refugee community in the nearby settlement suggests we prototype simple hand radios for them to access area dailly news. project test continuation and improvements like including the DC unit are in plan and team project members are yet to present their prototypes of their respective foculties are also underway but how to go about requires external funding.